reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

     :start-at: Step 3
     :end-before: Step 4

-First, we define the considered rock domain by setting the coordinate of its left boundary to 0.0 and right boundary to 100.0.
-The discretization parameters, i.e., both the number of cells and steps in time, are set to 100.
-The reactive transport modeling procedure assumes a constant fluid velocity of v = 1 m/day (1.16 · 10−5 m/s) and the same diffusion coefficient D = 10−9 m2/s for all fluid species, without dispersivity.
+First, we define the considered rock domain by setting the coordinate of its left and right boundaries to 0.0 and 100.0, respectively.
+The discretization parameters, i.e., the number of cells and steps in time, are both set to 100.
+The reactive transport modelling procedure assumes a constant fluid velocity of *v* = 1 *m/day* (1.16 · |10e-5| *m/s*) and the same diffusion coefficient *D* = |10e-9| *m2/s* for all fluid species, without dispersivity.
 The size of the time-step is set to be half a day.
 The temperature and pressure of the fluids are 60 °C and 100 bar, respectively.

 Defining the chemical system using chemical editor class
 --------------------------------------------------------